pietrodardano/pietrodardano.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD Candidate at the BMW AI Robotics Lab in collaboration with TU-Eindhoven.
-My research focuses on multimodal perception and behavior adaptation for robots in dynamic, cluttered environments, particularly in human-robot interaction and adaptive manipulation.
+My research focuses on multimodal perception and behavior adaptation for robots in dynamic, cluttered environments, human-robot and human-vehicle interaction.

 With a background in AI for robotics, reinforcement learning, and control engineering, I have worked on projects involving autonomous systems, robotic perception, and decision-making.
-My experience includes developing tactile-driven validation systems for aircraft testing, reinforcement learning for quadruped robots, and actuated platforms for drone stability testing.
+My experience includes developing Force-Driven validation systems for autonomous aircraft testing, reinforcement learning for quadruped robots, and actuated platforms for drone stability testing.

-I am committed to pushing the boundaries of robotic intelligence and automation.
 If you're interested in collaborating, feel free to reach out! 🚀